ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 As specified in the ACE framework (sections 5.6 and 5.7 of
-{{I-D.ietf-ace-oauth-authz}}), the requesting entity (RS and/or client) and the AS communicates via the token or introspection endpoints.
+{{I-D.ietf-ace-oauth-authz}}), the requesting entity (RS and/or client) and the AS communicates via the token endpoint or introspection endpoint.
 The use of CoAP and DTLS for this communication is RECOMMENDED in this profile, other protocols (such as HTTP and TLS or CoAP and OSCORE) MAY be used instead.

-If DTLS is used, the requesting entity and the AS are expected to have pre-established credentials (e.g. PSK or RPK) in place.
-How these credentials are established is out of scope for this profile.
+How credentials (e.g., PSK, RPK, X.509 cert) for using DTLS with the AS are established is out of scope for this profile.

 If other means of securing the communication with the AS are used, the security protocol MUST fulfill the communication security requirements in Section 6.2 of {{I-D.ietf-ace-oauth-authz}}.